 If you are in the market for an affordable dress watch, precisely, the mechanical variety, then chances are you’ve come across the Orient Bambino watch series.
+The Bambino collection contains some of the best Orient watches, due to their popular classic design and affordable price.

 This popularity is not surprising considering the classic design and attractive price point of Orient Bambino watches.
 It has an elegant and refined vibe to it combined with an affordable price tag, making it popular.